samKHa92/TalentTrek/README.md

   <img src="https://placehold.co/300x80?text=TalentTrek+Logo" alt="TalentTrek Logo" height="80"/>
 </p>

-⛰️ A multi-source data scraping and analytics platform for job market insights.
-TalentTrek collects, cleans, analyzes, and reports on job postings from multiple sources, supporting static and dynamic scraping, advanced analysis, and interactive HTML reporting.
+⛰️ A multi-source job scraping platform for collecting and saving job postings.
+TalentTrek scrapes jobs from multiple sources, allows users to save scraped jobs as reports, and provides a simple interface for job search and data collection.

 ---